QianXu1998/adv-net2021/README.md

 All links between switches have a fixed bandwidth of 10 Mbps.
 The link delay depends on the physical distance between cities; i.e., the farther apart cities are, the longer the delay of the link connecting them.
 The CLI provides a function (`./cli.py get-delay [node1] [node2]`) that returns the delay between any pair of switches (see below).
 Make sure you use this functionality when deciding which links to add to the topology.

 Furthermore, each switch is connected to one host, labeled e.g., `BAR_h0` for the host in Barcelona.
 These hosts send and receive traffic.
 There are controlled by us (i.e., you cannot program them).
-The links between switches and hosts have no bandwidth litmits and have no transmission delay.
+The links between switches and hosts have no bandwidth limits and have no transmission delay.
 However, they still incur some small delay (~0.5ms).

 As a general rule, we add `2.5ms` of delay for each 250km up to 2000km.
 Above 2000km, we set a fix delay of `25ms`.